Mitch Garver Player Props: Rangers vs. Rays

-On Friday, Mitch Garver (coming off going 0-for-1) and the Texas Rangers play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 6:40 PM ET.
+On Saturday, Mitch Garver (coming off going 0-for-3) and the Texas Rangers face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
+First pitch is at 4:10 PM ET.

 Mitch Garver Game Info & Props vs. the Rays